avatar-kaleb/kalebmckelvey-site/blog/series-javascript-the-good-parts-chapter-3-objects-review.md

 ## Global Abatement

-The last section of the chapter, global abatement demonstrates the idea that many JavaScript libraries use to avoid global name conflicts.
+In the last section of the chapter, global abatement demonstrates the idea that many JavaScript libraries use to avoid global name conflicts.

 The idea is to create one global variable within a namespace of your app, for example, REACT;

-For all variables you want globally throughout the React library, you now place them within that top level REACT global variable - avoiding collisions with another library, such as JQUERY, who would do the same thing.
+For all variables you want globally throughout the React library, you now place them within that top-level REACT global variable - avoiding collisions with another library, such as JQUERY, who would do the same thing.

 I can't speak to the need of doing this, as modules have helped avoid the need to do so - please let me know if you have any use cases for applications today.
 I'd learn to love more about this.